deadbits/vector-embedding-api/README.md

 * POST endpoint to create text embeddings
   * sentence_transformers
   * OpenAI text-embedding-ada-002
-* In-memory cache for embeddings
+* In-memory LRU cache for quick retrieval of embeddings
+* Batch processing to handle multiple texts in a single request
 * Easy setup with configuration file
-* Simple integration with other applications
+* Health status endpoint
-* Python client utility for submitting text
+* Python client utility for submitting text or files

 ### Installation 💻
 To run this server locally, follow the steps below: